IlluviumGame/IIPs/iips/iip-44-R.md

 ### Pitch Review Board:
 1. All games currently in the Holding pool would provide an extended pitch to the Pitch Review Board.
 One will need to be scheduled within 30 days of the conclusion of an IPJ and/or at the discretion of the IMC.
 2. The IMC would then have a period of 30 days to determine viability with the committees and the studio.
 The IMC, Illuvium Labs, or external studios may request an extension to do prototyping and testing to get a better understanding of the scope of such a project.
 Any extension will be communicated by the relevant party posting in the thread for the pitch, explaining the ongoing research and testing required.
 3. After this period Illuvium Labs will present findings and suggestions for such a game to the IMC.
 A vote will be held on Snapshot, with a super majority of 4 votes out of 5 required to approve the game for development.
 The game will then be added to the end of the production queue.
-  a.
-In the event that any party believes the order in which games are being developed must change, this can be accomplished through an ICCP detailing the reasons why a different development order is desirable.
+* In the event that any party believes the order in which games are being developed must change, this can be accomplished through an ICCP detailing the reasons why a different development order is desirable.
 The order of game development may only be changed prior to development starting on a game.

 ### Special Considerations:
 1. In the following two situations sponsors can provide additional information if they are wanting to develop the game using the Illuvim Brand, requesting a position on the team to build sponsored game and/or other special considerations such as NDAs and partnership terms and conditions.
-  a.
-External Organizations: These partnerships can be potentially hard to navigate.
+* External Organizations: These partnerships can be potentially hard to navigate.
 It should be expected that all terms and conditions will not be publicly available, but we should not limit the potential growth of Illuvium by forcing all the details in the open.
 For this reason, it is suggested these pitches are not submitted in the Illuvium Pitch Jam path as they may have to compete with more visible community driven ideas.
-  b.
-Sponsors who request the opportunity to be the creative director(or hold a different role within Illuvium Labs) or have other requirements of the game they pitched will be able to state that in the questionnaire  and Illuvium Labs will reach out separately.
+* Sponsors who request the opportunity to be the creative director(or hold a different role within Illuvium Labs) or have other requirements of the game they pitched will be able to state that in the questionnaire  and Illuvium Labs will reach out separately.
 2. Any public information from the pitch that is presented is required to be their own work.
 The sponsor will not have any rights to the IP they present.
 Official terms and Conditions will have to be accepted in the questionnaire that is vetted by Illuvium Legal team.